 Nonverbal Communication During an Interview

-After you’ve landed a job interview, chances are you spend a lot of time preparing for the questions that may be asked and the answers you’ll give.
+After you’ve submitted your winning resume and landed a job interview, chances are you spend a lot of time preparing for the questions that may be asked and the answers you’ll give.
 But remember nonverbal communication is just as important as what you’ll say.

 Consider: Many studies show people form their first impressions on others based 55% on body language and only 7% based on actual verbal content.